vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-suite-lifecycle/Get-vRSLCMProductBinariesMapped.md

 Get-vRSLCMProductBinariesMapped
 ```

-This example retrieves a list of mapped Product Binaries in VMware Aria Suite Lifecycle
+This example retrieves a list of mapped Product Binaries in VMware Aria Suite Lifecycle.